 STEP 5: Add the mixture in STEP 2 and STEP 1 to the flour and mix it very well with your clean hands until a smooth dough is formed.
 Then;

-STEP 6: Place the dough on a flat surface spread with flour and start stretching the dough gently.
+STEP 6: Place the dough on a flat surface spread it with flour and start stretching the dough gently.
 However, ensure the dough isn’t too long or too thick.

 STEP 7: When the dough is somewhat flat enough, use a knife and cut it into desired shapes and sizes.
 You could also use a scissor to do the cutting.
 Here, you will hold the dough with one hand and use the scissors to cut it with the other hand.
 For me, it is quite faster than using a knife.